Nana Maru San Batsu: Manga

 It was serialized in Kadokawa Shoten's seinen manga magazine Young Ace from 2010 to 2020.
 Twenty tankōbon volumes were published.

 Anime

 An anime television series adaptation is produced by TMS Entertainment with Masaki Ōzora directing, Yuuko Kakihara supervised the anime's scripts and Makoto Takahoko drew the character designs.
 It aired from July 4 to September 19, 2017, on Nippon TV's AnichU programming block.
 The opening theme is "On My MiND" by Mrs. Green Apple and the ending theme is "◯◯◯◯◯" by Baby Raids Japan.
 The series ran for 12 episodes.
 Crunchyroll streamed the series.

 Stage Play

-The manga has inspired 2 live-action stage play adaptation with a third play to run in January 2021.
+The manga has inspired 2 live-action stage play adaptation which had run in May 2018, with a third play to run in January 2021.